tomography/tomopy-gui/README.md

 Reconstruction
 --------------

-To do a tomographic reconstruction you simply call
+To do a tomographic reconstruction:

     $ ufot rec --last-file $PATH_TO_DATA_EXCHANGE_FILE

 from the command line.
-To get correct results, you may need to append options such as `--axis/-a` to set the rotation axis position.
+To get correct results, you may need to append options such as `--center/-c` to set the rotation axis position.

-    $ tofu tomo --axis=1024.0 --last-file /local/data.h5
+    $ tofu tomo --center=1024.0 --last-file /local/data.h5

 You can get a help for all options by running

     $ ufot rec -h

 You can also load reconstruction parameters from a configuration file called `ufot.conf`.
-You may create a template with
+You can create a template with

     $ ufot init